 Friday, 20/12/2013 15:10

 There are a great many myths about GMOs on the web.
 Two of the latest myths are the alleged threats of “rogue proteins and of horizontal gene transfer.”
-The term rogue protein invokes all manners of unease, but there is virtually zero evidence of such damaging proteins in the commercial GM crops.
+The "term rogue protein" invokes all manners of unease, but there is virtually zero evidence of such damaging proteins in the commercial GM crops.
 There are several reasons for this.
-First, when any eukaryotic cell has a mis-shaped or “rogue” protein produced, there is a system called ubiquination that tags the dysfunctional protein.
+First, when any eukaryotic cell has a misshaped, or “rogue,” protein, there is a system called ubiquination that tags the dysfunctional protein.
 Then systems within all eukaryotic cells recognize the tagged faulty protein and destroy it.
-In this way mis-shaped or truncated proteins that will not function properly are removed from the cytoplasm before they can cause harm to the cell.
+In this way, misshaped or truncated proteins that will not function properly are removed from the cytoplasm before they can cause harm to the cell.

-The notion that “rogue proteins” are made in GM crops is tested for.
-Southern blots (detect number of inserted gene constructs), northern blots (detect number and size of inserted gene RNA transcripts), and western blots (detect number and size of engineered protein products) all measure the extent of engineered DNA, RNA and protein in all GE crops as part of the regular evaluation process before commercialization is permitted.
+The notion that rogue proteins are made in GM crops is tested for.
+Southern blots (which detect number of inserted gene constructs), northern blots (which detect number and size of inserted gene RNA transcripts) and western blots (which detect number and size of engineered protein products) all measure the extent of engineered DNA, RNA and protein in all GE crops as part of the regular evaluation process before commercialization is permitted.
 Along with the following testing: